Direct service to people who are homeless

 - Register new clients including evaluation and assessment of client needs.

-- Review and record in log book to ensure program consistency.
+- Review and record notes and information in databases that are relevant to other staff members and/or help ensure program consistency.

 - Maintain client records, updating information on an ongoing basis.